zmlka/undisciplinary/archinect_patrick_schumacher_podcast.md

-I like the idea of a supergroup or an umbrella organisation, as I've always had felt regret when looking at what happened at a firm like OMA, which has lost so many of it's great protagonists who then had to step back and establish themselves from scratch to build a similar size to OMA.
+I like the idea of a supergroup or an umbrella organisation, as I've always had felt regret when looking at what happened at a firm like OMA, which has lost so many of it's great protagonists who then had to step back and establish themselves from scratch to build a similar size to OMA[^oma].
 With several of these firms, I sometimes wonder how it would have been if they had all stayed together and not lost the time.
+[^oma]:OMA is a well known breeding ground for future success.
+The founders of firms like BIG, REX, Foreign Office Architects, MVRDV, Studio Gang, etc, etc, are all OMA alumnus.

 I've always been a great admirer of firms like Foster+Partners as well as Richard Rogers, with their incredible intricacy of detail and perfection of